Gallery 251, Second Floor

-In conjunction with Philadelphia's Splendor of Florence Festival (October 10–14, 2001), a major Renaissance painting, Venus, by Florentine artist Lorenzo di Credi (about 1456–1536) will be on view at the Museum.
-This important loan from the Uffizi Gallery in Florence, Italy has been secured to coincide with Power and Glory: Medici Portraits from the Uffizi Gallery, an exhibition of sixteenth- and seventeenth-century Italian paintings at the Pennsylvania Academy of the Fine Arts (September 15–December 9, 2001), and to complement the collection of Florentine art on permanent view at the Philadelphia Museum of Art.
+In conjunction with Philadelphia’s Splendor of Florence Festival (October 10–14, 2001), a major Renaissance painting, Venus, by Florentine artist Lorenzo di Credi (about 1456–1536) will be on view at the museum.
+This important loan from the Uffizi Gallery in Florence, Italy has been secured to coincide with Power and Glory: Medici Portraits from the Uffizi Gallery, an exhibition of sixteenth- and seventeenth-century Italian paintings at the Pennsylvania Academy of the Fine Arts (September 15–December 9, 2001), and to complement the collection of Florentine art on permanent view at the museum.

 The goddess of love to the ancient Romans, Venus had much appeal in Renaissance Florence when Humanist writers and artists vied to create a canon of ideal female beauty.
 Measuring nearly five and a half feet tall, Lorenzo di Credi’s Venus (about 1490) was lost for several centuries until the mid-1800s, when the painting was found in a back room of a villa once belonging to the wealthy Medici family, the one-time rulers of Florence.
 The painting was most likely commissioned by a family member or associate of Lorenzo de’ Medici (about 1449–1492), who encouraged a flowering of the arts in Florence and was himself an accomplished writer of love poetry.